Size ranking: 9th

 Stars and a globular cluster

 Centaurus contains the closest star to the Sun, Alpha Centauri, 4.3 light years away.
 Alpha Centauri is also known as Rigil Kentaurus, from the Arabic meaning ‘centaur’s foot’; Ptolemy described it as lying on the end of the right front leg.
 To the naked eye it appears as the third-brightest star in the sky, outshone only by Sirius and Canopus, but a small telescope reveals it to be double, consisting of two yellow stars like the Sun.
-A third, much fainter companion star is called Proxima Centauri because it is just over a tenth of a light year closer to us than the other two, but this is only visible telescopically.
+A third, much fainter companion star is called Proxima Centauri because it is just over a tenth of a light year closer to us than the other two, but is only visible telescopically.

 Centaurus also contains the largest and brightest globular star cluster visible from Earth, Omega Centauri.
 Ptolemy, in the Almagest, catalogued this as a 5th-magnitude star which, he said, lay where the back of the human half of the centaur joined the horse’s body.
 He did not mention its slightly nebulous appearance; its first identification as a cluster was due to Edmond Halley in 1678.
 In all, Ptolemy catalogued 37 stars in Centaurus, five of which later became part of Crux.